 There are several theories behind why people lose hair naturally during the summer and autumn months (often October and November though some studies extend this window to early winter), including the notion that the sun can cause inflamed hair follicles, which leads to hair falling out around three months later.
 Sweating on the scalp, too, has been put forward as a possible explanation, as has the idea that summer heat causes stress to the body which in turn makes hairs shed in greater than normal numbers.

 Seasonal shedding tends to affect women more than men, and one Swedish study suggested that women grow more hair during the summer to protect their scalps from UV radiation.
 Once summer is over, it was put forward, then the excess of hair is no longer needed and it is quickly shed.

 Unfortunately, self-diagnosing can be fraught with danger, and to assume that autumnal hair thinning is merely seasonal may actually prove to be a bad idea.
 This is because if the hair fall is actually the result of genetic hairloss, things will not improve in the coming months and, in fact, will likely continue to get worse.

-Male and female pattern hair loss are progressive, permanent conditions though clinically-proven hair loss treatment – especially when started in a timely fashion – can help to effectively manage these.
+Male and female pattern hair loss are progressive, permanent conditions though clinically-proven hair loss treatments – especially when started in a timely fashion – can help to effectively manage these.

 A key difference between genetic hair loss and seasonal shedding is that female and male pattern baldness only affect the top of the scalp and hairline, whereas seasonal thinning causes hair fall from all over the scalp.
 It can be difficult to spot this yourself though, so anyone experiencing post-summer hair loss is advised to get a professional diagnosis if they are concerned, just to be clear as to the exact reasons why hair is falling out.

 Seasonal shedding or genetic hair loss?

-If genetic hairloss is found to be the problem, then there are clinically-proven MHRA and FDA-approved medications that can help to stop hair falling out and encourage new regrowth.
+If genetic hairloss is found to be the problem, then there are clinically-proven MHRA-licensed and FDA-approved medications that can help to stop hair falling out and encourage new regrowth.